carpentriesoffline/hpc-intro-offline/_episodes/11-connecting.md

 ```
 {: .language-bash}

-You may be asked for your password.
-Watch out: the characters you type after
-the password prompt are not displayed on the screen.
+You will be prompted first for your ssh key passphrase and then for your Cirrus login password.
+Watch out: the characters you type after the password prompt are not displayed on the screen.
 Normal output will resume
 once you press `Enter`.

 You may have noticed that the prompt changed when you logged into the remote